ARIEL: Adversarial Graph Contrastive Learning: Related Work

-Some recent theoretical analyses further reveal the vulnerability of the contrastive learning.
-Jing et al. \cite{https://doi.org/10.48550/arxiv.2110.09348} show that the dimensional collapse could happen if the variation of the data augmentation exceeds the the variation of the data itself in the contrastive learning.
-Wang et al. \cite{wang2022chaos} prove that the contrastive learning could cluster the instances from the same class only when the support of different intra-class samples overlaps under data augmentation.
-The representations learnt by contrastive learning may fail in downstream tasks when either under overlapping or overly overlapping happens.
-From these perspectives, searching for the adversarial contrastive samples in a safe area is more likely to generate useful representations for downstream tasks.
+Some recent theoretical analyses further reveal the vulnerability of contrastive learning.
+Jing et al. \cite{https://doi.org/10.48550/arxiv.2110.09348} show that dimensional collapse could happen if the variation of the data augmentation exceeds the variation of the data itself in contrastive learning.
+Wang et al. \cite{wang2022chaos} prove that contrastive learning could cluster the instances from the same class only when the support of different intra-class samples overlaps under data augmentation.
+The representations learned by contrastive learning may fail in downstream tasks when either under-overlapping or overly overlapping happens.
+From these perspectives, searching for adversarial contrastive samples in a safe area is more likely to generate useful representations for downstream tasks.